-To be eligible for the Bachelor of Arts degree in Adult Education and Digital Technology, students must successfully complete a two-year advanced-entry 60 credit hour program, distributed as 10, three-credit courses per year.
+To be eligible for the Bachelor of Arts degree in Educational Studies and Digital Technology, students must successfully complete a two-year advanced-entry 60 credit hour program, distributed as 10, three-credit courses per year.
 No electives are offered in this compressed advanced entry program.
+Part-time studies are also possible in this program.
 For course descriptions, see Section 16.